ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-schinazi-connect-udp-listen.md

 proxying the majority of a Web Browser's HTTP traffic.
 However WebRTC {{WebRTC}}
 relies on ICE {{?ICE=RFC8445}} to provide connectivity between two Web browsers, and which relies on the ability to send and receive UDP packets to multiple hosts.
-While in theory it may be possible to accomplish this using multiple UDP proxying HTTP requests, HTTP semantics {{HTTP}} do not guarantee that such distinct requests will be handled by the same server.
+While in theory it might be possible to accomplish this using multiple UDP proxying HTTP requests, HTTP semantics {{HTTP}} do not guarantee that such distinct requests will be handled by the same server.
 This can lead to the UDP packets being sent from distinct IP addresses, thereby preventing